google/GoogleSignIn-iOS/Samples/Swift/AppAttestExample/README.md

 ## Integration Tests

-We should how you might hide your app's web API key and debug token when running locally and in CI environments.
+We show how you might hide your app's web API key and debug token when running locally and in CI environments.
 See GitHub's [secrets](https://docs.github.com/en/actions/learn-github-actions/contexts#secrets-context) documentation for how you might set those values in your repo.